petrstepanov/root-eclipse/README.md

 I highly encourage everyone to build ROOT on their personal computer from source.
 This way many potential issues can be eliminated: mismatch between compiler versions and Python versions installed on your local computer.
 When compiling ROOT from source, it is possible to turn on a few optional features that are not available in the pre-compiled executable version.
 Finally, any serious development requires debugging functionality which is only possible when compiling ROOT from source.

-Scripts that install most recent CERN ROOT version on Fedora linux [can be found here](https://github.com/petrstepanov/fedora-scripts).
-Scripts builds ROOT with debug symbols and all options turned on.
-Geant4 is built with debug symbols and most common options.
+Scripts that install build CERN ROOT with debug symbols and all options turned on can be found below.
+ROOT framework can be installed on pretty much any OS.
+However, prerequisities -- required list of libraries and their names vary depending on the specific Linux distribution used.
+I created two versions of scripts that will work for two common personal linux distribution families: Ubuntu-based linux systems and Fedora distributions.
 Installation instructions are following:

 ```
 mkdir -p ~/Downloads && cd ~/Downloads

-git clone https://github.com/petrstepanov/fedora-scripts && cd ~/Downloads
+# For Ubuntu-based systems use:
+wget -O install-root-latest.sh https://raw.githubusercontent.com/petrstepanov/ubuntu-scripts/main/install-root-latest.sh

+# For Fedora linux use:
+wget -O install-root-latest.sh https://raw.githubusercontent.com/petrstepanov/fedora-scripts/main/install-root-latest.sh

+# Execute lines below:
-chmod +x install-root-latest.sh
+chmod +x ./install-root-latest.sh
-sh ./install-root-latest.sh
+./install-root-latest.sh
 ```

+If using other linux distribution, refer to the [list of the ROOT dependencies](https://root.cern/install/dependencies/) which I updated and tested on the most popular recent Linux distributions.

-Scripts locate the latest ROOT and Geant versions on the CERN servers, download the framework source code to corresponding `~/Source/` folder, satisfyes the dependencies, build the frameworks, installs binaries in `~/Applications/` folder and sets up the environment variables.
+Above scripts locate the latest ROOT and Geant versions on the CERN servers, download the framework source code to corresponding `~/Source/` folder, satisfy the dependencies, build the ROOT framework with debug symbols with the most common options turned on, install binaries in `~/Applications/` folder and set up necessary environment variables.

-Feel free to reach out to [Petr Stepanov](https://github.com/petrstepanov/) with respect to the scripts issues.
+Feel free to reach out to [Petr Stepanov](https://github.com/petrstepanov/) with respect to any issues with the script (or open an Issue in corresponding GitHub repo).
 Find more information about compilation of CERN ROOT from source [here](https://root.cern/install/build_from_source/).

-ROOT frameworkcan be installed on pretty much any OS.
-However, prerequisities -- required list of libraries and their names vary depending on the specific Linux distribution used.
-If you are using other distribution than Fedora, refer to the [list of the ROOT dependencies](https://root.cern/install/dependencies/) which I have updated and tested on the most popular recent Linux distributions.

 ## CMake approach
 CMake option comes with benefits.
 CMake can automatically generate cross-platform makefiles, detect external libraries.
 In particular CMake can pcreate a project structure that can be later opened in IDE of your choice (Eclipse, Visual Studio,…).
 Then you can enjoy such features like code autocompletion, hilighting and debugging.